 Still, the groundbreaking 80’s are widely recognized as the channel’s most fun and exciting period, in which Alan Hunter – along with fellow ‘video jocks’ Martha Quinn, Mark Goodman, Nina Blackwood, and J.J.
 Jackson – played an outsized role.

-Hunter hosted Spring Breaks, covered Live Aid, lounged in the grotto of the Playboy Mansion, commiserated with Andy Warhol, witnessed the unveiling of Kiss without makeup, was manhandled by Roddy Piper, appeared in a music video with Pee Wee Herman, and found himself eating Aretha Franklin’s homemade chili, while she sang for him at the piano.
+Hunter hosted Spring Breaks, covered Live Aid, lounged in the grotto of the Playboy Mansion, commiserated with Andy Warhol, witnessed the unveiling of Kiss without makeup, was manhandled by Roddy Piper, appeared in a music video with Pee Wee Herman, and found himself eating Aretha Franklin’s homemade chili while she sang for him at her piano.

 Dozens of these types of tales from all of the original VJ’s can be found in their bestselling book: ‘VJ : The Unplugged Adventures of MTV’s First Wave’.
 When I spoke to Hunter, I figured I’d focus on other parts of his story…until the trending topic of that morning’s news cycle became Madonna’s reveal that she had kissed Michael Jackson.